asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/RTP-engine-replacement/RTP-task-list.md

----

-**WARNING!:**
+!!! warning
     Honestly, I'm not really sure what should be done here.
 Should this mostly be a statistical thing?
 Should we actually even expect to be communicating with an endpoint that sends us audio from multiple sources on a single stream?

----
+[//]: # (end-warning)

 Basic RTCP support